tjhorner/blog/_posts/2017-07-30-hacking-voting-machines-def-con-25.md

 ## Hard-coded Username/Password

-When you launch the ExpressPoll software, you are required to enter a precinct number, plus a username/password.
+When you launch the ExpressPoll software, you are required to enter a consolidation number, plus a username/password.

 There is one hard-coded into the software that always works: